lapentad/URLShortener/README.md

 cd UrlShortner
 ```
-Then you need to build .jar with Maven, or use the one i already built in /target
+Then you need to build .jar with Maven.

 ```sh
 ./mvnw package